mehradmrt/P_Orchard_Data_Analysis/README.md

 The manuscript is currently under review.
 The preprint is available through:

-`Mortazavi, M., Ehsani, R., Carpin, S., & Toudeshki, A. (2023).
-Predicting Tree Water Status in Pistachio and Almond Orchards Using Supervised Machine Learning.
-Available at SSRN 4511076.`
+`Mortazavi, M., Carpin, S., Toudeshki, A., & Ehsani, R. (2025).
+A practical data-driven approach for precise stem water potential monitoring in pistachio and almond orchards using supervised machine learning algorithms.
+Computers and Electronics in Agriculture, 231, 110004.`

 ## License